 - Add the other side.

-- Turn it into a Y shape.
+- Turn the branches into a Y shape.

 - Draw two larger branches below.

-- Draw two more branches below.
+- Draw two larger branches still below.

 - Add random shorter branches.

-- Add details, ground and clouds.
+- Add the leaf details, a ground line and clouds.

-- Trace with marker and color.
+- Trace the drawing with a marker and color.